freesewing/freesewing/markdown/dev/guides/designs/stacks/en.md

 <Note>

-In the vast majority of cases you won't be using any stacks, or the stacking will be handled for you by the core library (like in the sampling example above).
+In the vast majority of cases, stacks will be handled for you by the core library (like in the sampling example above).
+By default, parts are added to a stack with the same name as the part, so you only need to specify a stack if you want a different behavior.

 </Note>